 “That was a time when our funding for the next year was just enough to maintain our existing programs, and we were adding new schools and 500 to 1,000 new students annually,” Bowels said.
 “We had to be creative; the good thing is nobody had to lose their job.”

 Despite those challenging times, the district currently has a graduation rate of 93 percent, one of the highest in Utah.
 According to the AP District Honor Roll, it is one of five in North America that has maintained its position on the national AP honor roll every year since it began six years ago.
 The honor roll recognizes districts that “simultaneously achieved increases in access to Advanced Placement courses for broader number of students and also maintained or improved the rate at which their AP students earned scores of 3 (out of 5) or higher on an AP exam.”

 Bowles graduated from the University of Utah in three years, earning degrees in speech communication and theater, and he began teaching at age 21.
 After teaching for one term in Monticello, Utah, he returned to Bountiful High School where he taught theater for 10 years.
-He also was a director at the Temple View Theater, previously located on the property that the LDS church office building now occupies.
+He also was a director at the Temple View Theater, previously located on the property that The Church of Jesus Christ of Latter-day Saints office building now occupies.

 Later, Bowles was approached by the director of the Polynesian Cultural Center, who was impressed with Bowles’ directing abilities and he offered him the vice president position at the Laie, Hawaii Polynesian Cultural Center, which Bowles accepted.